wumke/react-native-local-notifications/README.md

 * {auto-link} Add RNLocalNotifications.xcoderproj into your project in the Libraries folder.
 * {auto-link}Add the .a file on the General tab of your target under Linked Frameworks And Libraries
 * {auto-link}Add the .a file on the Build Phases tab of your target under Link Binary With Libraries
-* In the AppDelegate.m file of your xcode project add:
+* In the AppDelegate.m file of your xcode project add: (this will clear all notifications when you open the app)
     ```
     - (void)applicationDidBecomeActive:(UIApplication *)application
     {